hkoster90/fastdeploy/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to FastDeploy.io, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to contribute to FastDeploy, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License